sz7331/sz7331.github.io/now.md

 I'm still growing my [Sales as a Service business](https://www.thefastlaneforum.com/community/threads/sales-as-a-service.77665/)

 I moved my focus away from the German market and have been very fortunate to find an amazing partner for the Americas.
-I'm also thinking about getting a 'normal' sales job on a part time basis.
+I'm also thinking about getting a 'normal' sales job.
 I could learn how real professionals go about conducting their business while helping them grow in the process.
 Ryan calls this the [Canvas Strategy](https://ryanholiday.net/the-canvas-strategy) and does a good job of explaining my reasoning.

 I moved back in with my parents by the way.
 At least for a few weeks.
 I have access to a proper Desktop PC while I'm here, and I'm looking forward to catching up with all the amazing games that have been released over the past year.
 I've also been drawing a lot with my second cousin (3yrs).
 Granted, I can neither draw nor paint, but it's a very enjoyable activity nonetheless.